collective.buildbot 0.1.1

 Running the buildout gives us:

-Twisted .tac file to launch buildbot:
+The Twisted .tac file that is used to launch the buildbot process:

 >>> cat(join('parts', 'buildmaster', 'buildbot.tac'))